Littledinobigegg/JEP/README.md

 This is just a github so I can look back at older versions, this is also not the offical git, the link to that is https://github.com/PlagueVonKarma/jep-hack this is a base for me to work on Johto decomp work, please feel free to use anything in here with proper credit to the respective creators.
-Thank you Lady Misticus and everyone else involved with KEP and JEP for this base
+Thank you Plague Von Karma and everyone else involved with KEP and JEP for this base

+The following is the readme for the offical git

 Johto Expansion Pak